First NZ school building and te reo Māori lesson book

 Alexander Turnbull Library

-John King & James Shepherd moved their families to Te Puna which had more suitable level land for agricultural purposes
+John King & James Shepherd & their families moved to Te Puna

-Memorial to Rev John King who died at Te Puna on 6 May 1854 aged 64
+(Image: Memorial to Rev John King who died at Te Puna on 6 May 1854 aged 64)

 Auckland War Memorial Museum Tāmaki Paenga Hira